dirk-dev/burger/README.md

 1. If not installed already, download & install `Node.js` on your computer.

-2. Copy all the supplied the files to the directory you wish to run `burger` from.
+2. Copy all the supplied the files to the directory you wish to run `Eat da Burger` from.

 3. At the command line, navigate to the directory where the server.js file is located and type `npm i` - this will read the `package.json` file and install any needed packages.
 They will be installed into a node_modules folder.

 4. Open `connection.js` in a text editor and change the connection info as needed to match the settings in your MySQL server and save it.
 In `server.js` take note of the port number at the top.
 If you are on a Mac, the port number in `connection.js` should be 8889; on a Windows machine, it should be 3306.

-#### How to use burger locally:
+#### How to use Eat da Burger locally:

 1. Navigate in the command line to the directory where the server.js file located.
 Type `node server` at the prompt.
 This will run the server portion of the app.